godotengine/godot-docs/classes/class_editorfilesystem.rst

 - **resources_reimported** **(** :ref:`PackedStringArray<class_PackedStringArray>` resources **)**

-Remitted if a resource is reimported.
+Emitted if a resource is reimported.

 ----

 .. _class_EditorFileSystem_signal_resources_reload:

 - **resources_reload** **(** :ref:`PackedStringArray<class_PackedStringArray>` resources **)**

+Emitted if at least one resource is reloaded when the filesystem is scanned.

 ----